yizhao-nu/Irreversibility-in-GRN/README.md

 # Irreversiblility-in-GRN
 Code associated with the manuscript "Irreversibility in Bacterial Regulatory Networks"

-## System requirements
+## Installation instructions

+### Step 1: Create virtual environment.
 The packages (other than bns and pyboolnet) may be obtained from the conda package management software.
-It is possible to create a virtual environment with the packages using the command:
-`conda create env -n irrev-in-gn-nets -c conda-forge gh git jupyter matplotlib networkx numpy openpyxl pandas patsy scipy scikit-learn sympy r-dplyr r-BoolNet`

 We recommend using the [miniforge distribution](https://github.com/conda-forge/miniforge) of conda, which offers a substantially faster dependency solver that can be invoked by replacing `conda` with `mamba` in the above command.
 See details at the link for installation.

-This repository requires the following python packages:
+It is possible to create a virtual environment with the packages using the command:

+`mamba create env -n irrev-in-gn-nets -c conda-forge python=3.10 gh git jupyter matplotlib networkx numpy openpyxl pandas patsy scipy scikit-learn sympy r-dplyr r-BoolNet`

-### Initially installed packages
+#### Initially installed packages

 The following packages are installed upon creating the environment:

-gh: GitHub command line interface
+* gh: GitHub command line interface

-git: git version control sofrware
+* git: git version control sofrware

-jupyter: python library for viewing python notebooks, used for running commands interactively
+* jupyter: python library for viewing python notebooks, used for running commands interactively

-matplotlib: python plotting library, used for generating figures
+* matplotlib: python plotting library, used for generating figures

-networkx: python network algorithms, analysis, and layout library
+* networkx: python network algorithms, analysis, and layout library

-numpy: numerical python library
+* numpy: numerical python library

-openpyxl: python library for opening excel files
+* openpyxl: python library for opening excel files

-pandas: python data-science library, used for creating dataframes
+* pandas: python data-science library, used for creating dataframes

-patsy: python statistical modeling library
+* patsy: python statistical modeling library

-scipy: python scientific computing library
+* scipy: python scientific computing library

-scikit-learn: python machine-learning library
+* scikit-learn: python machine-learning library

-sympy: python symbolic mathematics library
+* sympy: python symbolic mathematics library

-r-dplyr: R data manipulation grammar
+* r-dplyr: R data manipulation grammar

-r-BoolNet: R Boolean network library
+* r-BoolNet: R Boolean network library

-### Packages to be installed separately

-pyboolnet (see instructions at https://github.com/hklarner/pyboolnet)

-bns (see instructions below)
+Note that the environment is based on Python v.
+3.10.

+### Step 2: Install additional dependencies
+After creating the virtual environment, activate the environment by typing

+`mamba activate irrev-in-gn-nets`

+Then, install the following packages:
+* pyboolnet (Enter `pip install git+https://github.com/hklarner/pyboolnet` at the command line)
+* bns (download the source code from https://people.kth.se/~dubrova/BNS/bns_v1.3.zip and follow the instructions in the README file)

+### Step 3: Clone the repository
+After compiling `bns`, clone the repository (e.g., using the command `gh repo clone https://github.com/yizhao-nu/Irreversiblility-in-GRN`).
+Next, copy the `bns` executable (`bns.exe` on Windows) into the `irr_grn` directory.
+If you cloned the repository into the same directory that you downloaded `bns_v1.3.zip` into, then the command

+`cp bns_v1.3/src/bns irr_grn/bns`

+or the Windows equivalent will copy the executable of the `bns` program into the repository.

 ## Files in the repository
 ### RegulonDB files